Carl Wernicke

 Carl (or Karl) Wernicke (/ˈvɛərnᵻkə/; [ˈvɛɐ̯nɪkə]; 15 May 1848 – 15 June 1905) was a German physician, anatomist, psychiatrist and neuropathologist.
 He is known for his influential research into the pathological effects of specific forms of encephalopathy and also the study of receptive aphasia, both of which are commonly associated with Wernicke's name and referred to as Wernicke encephalopathy and Wernicke's aphasia, respectively.
 His research, along with that of Paul Broca, led to groundbreaking realizations of the localization of brain function, specifically in speech.
 As such, Wernicke's area (a.k.a.
 Wernicke's Speech Area) has been named after the scientist.

 Biography

 Wernicke was born on May 15, 1848, in Tarnowitz, a small town in Upper Silesia, Prussia, now Tarnowskie Góry, Poland.
-He obtained his secondary education at the gymnasium in Oppeln, which is a school near the university of Breslau.
+He obtained his secondary education at the Königliche Gymnasium in Oppeln and the Maria-Magdalenen-Gymnasium in Breslau.
 Wernicke then studied medicine at the University of Breslau and did graduate work studying language and aphasia at Breslau, Berlin, and Vienna.